ezakhar/help/en/basics/athlete-management.md

 * **1 - Search **by the first name and the last names of athletes;** **
 * **2 - Invite athletes. **Click on the button, fill in last name, first name, email address of the new athlete and he will receive an invitation from you at the stated email address;
 * **3 - Enable/disable tariff**.
 A coach can subscribe his athletes to the "Premium" tariff at his own expense.
 The cost of the "Premium" tariff is [lower](/tariffs/Coach.md) when enabled by the coach for his athletes, than when it is enabled by the athletes on their own.
-So the coach may offer different prices for his athletes and enable Premium access to Staminity for some of them.
+So the coach may offer his athletes different prices for his services and include Premium access to Staminity in some of them.
 * **4 - Remove**.
 Click on the "Remove" button if you want to stop training an athlete.
 After that, you won't be able to access the athlete's training calendar.
 * **5 - Athlete selector**.
 * **6 - Last name, First name **of the athlete